What to do before you cancel Direct Save Telecom broadband

 Find a new broadband deal

 Unless you no longer require broadband, you’ll want to have a new deal ready to go.
-If you cancel without sorting this out first then you’ll be left without broadband for weeks while the new service is installed, and you could face additional setup costs.
+If you cancel without a new deal you’ll be left without broadband for weeks while the new service is installed, and you could face additional setup costs.

 Find out what’s on offer in your area right now by entering a postcode: